-Protocol Number: CT-P13 3.8 Title: A Randomized, Placebo-Controlled, Double-Blind, Phase 3 Study to Evaluate the Efficacy and Safety of the Subcutaneous Injection of CT-P13 (CT-P13 SC) as Maintenance Therapy in Patients with Moderately to Severely Active Crohn's Disease Clinical Phase: Phase 3 Planned number of centers/countries: The study will be conducted in 240 centers in 30 countries.
-Test Drug Formulation, Dose and Regimen: Induction Phase: Three doses of CT-P13 (5 mg/kg) by intravenous (IV) infusion administered at Weeks 0, 2, and 6 as a 2-hour infusion per dose will be given initially prior to receiving subcutaneous (SC) injection of CT-P13.
+Protocol Number: CT-P13 3.7 Title: A Randomized, Placebo Controlled, Double-Blind, Phase 3 Study to Evaluate the Efficacy and Safety of the Subcutaneous Injection of CT-P13 (CT-P13 SC) as Maintenance Therapy in Patients with Moderately to Severely Active Ulcerative Colitis Clinical Phase: Phase 3 Planned number of centers/countries: The study will be conducted in 230 centers in 27 countries Test Drug Formulation, Dose and Regimen: Induction Phase: Three doses of CT-P13 5 mg/kg by intravenous (IV) infusion administered at Weeks 0, 2, and 6 as a 2-hour infusion per dose will be given initially prior to receiving subcutaneous (SC) injection of CT-P13.
 Maintenance Phase: From Week 10, CT-P13 SC 120 mg will be administered every 2 weeks via pre-filled syringe (PFS) through Week 54.
-Extension Phase: From Week 56, CT-P13 SC 120 mg will be administered every 2 weeks via PFS or auto-injector (AI) through Week 102.
-Reference Drug, Dose and Regimen: Induction Phase: Three doses of CT-P13 (5 mg/kg) by IV infusion administered at Weeks 0, 2, and 6 as a 2-hour infusion per dose will be given initially prior to receiving SC injection of Placebo.
+Extension Phase: From Week 56, CT-P13 SC 120 mg will be administered every 2 weeks via PFS through Week 102.
+Reference Drug, Dose and Regimen: Induction Phase: Three doses of CT-P13 (5 mg/kg) by IV infusion administered at Weeks 0, 2 and 6 as a 2-hour infusion per dose will be given initially prior to receiving SC injection of Placebo.
 Maintenance Phase: From Week 10, Placebo SC (matching volume to CT-P13 SC 120 mg) will be administered every 2 weeks via PFS through Week 54.
-Objectives: Primary objective: • To demonstrate superiority of CT-P13 SC over Placebo SC based on clinical remission and endoscopic response at Week 54 Secondary objectives: • To evaluate additional efficacy, pharmacokinetics (PK), pharmacodynamics (PD), usability, and overall safety including immunogenicity Sample size: The sample size of 360 patients (240 in the CT-P13 SC arm and 120 in the Placebo SC arm) is estimated to provide at least 90% statistical power to detect a statistically significant clinical effectiveness of CT-P13 SC in comparison with Placebo SC in the following co-primary endpoints at the 1-sided significance level of 2.5%. • Clinical remission at Week 54 assuming a treatment difference of 18% and placebo rate of 19%• Endoscopic response at Week 54 assuming a treatment difference of 26% and placebo rate of 2%

-Considering a 40% non-responder rate of Crohn's Disease Activity Index (CDAI)-100 at Week 10 before randomization, a total of approximately 600 patients will be enrolled at Week 0.
-The number of enrolled patients may be adjusted based on the actual number of randomized patients at Week 10.

-A total sample size of 360 patients provides 89% statistical power for CDAI-100 response at Week 54, one of the key secondary endpoints, under the assumption of a treatment difference of 18% and placebo rate of 28% at the 1-sided significance level of 2.5%.
-Key secondary endpoints other than CDAI-100 response at Week 54 are not applicable for power calculation due to lack of relevant references.
-However, minimum detectable effect sizes with the sample size of 360 patients and at least 80% statistical power for other key secondary endpoints are as follows at the 1-sided significance level of 2.5%:
+Objectives: Primary objective: • To demonstrate superiority of CT-P13 SC over Placebo SC based on clinical remission at Week 54 Secondary objective: • To evaluate additional efficacy, pharmacokinetics (PK), pharmacodynamics (PD), and overall safety including immunogenicity Exploratory objective: • To evaluate additional efficacy Sample size: The sample size of 417 patients (278 in CT-P13 SC group and 139 in Placebo SC group) was estimated to provide 80% statistical power to detect a statistically significant clinical effectiveness of CT-P13 SC in comparison with Placebo SC based on the clinical remission at Week 54 assuming a treatment difference of 15% and placebo rate of 45% at the 1-sided significance level of 2.5%.
+Considering a 32% non-responder rate of clinical response at Week 10 before randomization, a total of approximately 615 patients will be enrolled at Week 0.
+The number of enrolled patients may be adjusted based on the actual number of randomized at Week 10.
+A total sample size of 417 patients provides at least 90% statistical power for clinical response at Week 54, one of the key secondary endpoints, under the assumption of a treatment difference of 20% and placebo rate of 50% at the 1-sided significance level of 2.5%.
+Key secondary endpoints other than clinical response at Week 54 are not applicable for power calculation due to lack of relevant references.
+Main selection criteria: Male or female patients with moderately to severely active ulcerative colitis (UC) who have a modified Mayo score without physician global assessment (PGA) subscore of 5 to 9 points with endoscopic subscore of ≥ 2 points and had an inadequate response to conventional therapy will be considered for enrollment in the study if they meet all of the inclusion criteria and none of the exclusion criteria.